robertsoden/robertsoden.github.io/writing.md

 - Soden, R., Budhathoki, N., Palen, L. (2014).
 [Resilience and Crisis Informatics: Lessons Learned from Open Cities Kathmandu.](https://pdfs.semanticscholar.org/95c0/40abcf3a922c59e160cbda300aee082087ef.pdf) In _Proceedings of the Conference on Information Systems for Crisis Response and Management (ISCRAM)._ Best Student Paper Award.

+### Peer Reviewed Workshops Organized
+- Soden, R., Skirpan, M., Fiesler, C., Ashktorab, Z., Baumer, E., Blythe, M., Jones, J. (2019). <a href="https://chi4evil.files.wordpress.com/2018/12/workshop_chi19_chi4evil.pdf">CHI4Evil: Creative Speculation On the Negative Impacts of HCI Research</a>.
+CHI2019.

 ### Workshop Papers & Non-Archival Conference Presentations
+- Soden, R. (2019).
+Modes of Uncertainty.
+Presented at _The Other Uncertainty: Social, Political, and Cultural Forms of Uncertainty in Weather Contexts_  at the 2019 Meeting of the American Meteorological Society.
+Phoenix, AZ.

 - Soden, R. (2018).
 Toward Disasters as Matters of Care.
 Presented at _Sociotechnical Systems of Care Workshop_ at CSCW 2018.
 Jersey City, NJ.

 - Soden, R., Lord, A. (2018).
 Mapping Silences, Reconfiguring Loss: Practices of Damage Assessment & Narratives of Repair in Post-Earthquake Nepal.
 Presented at _2018 Meeting of the Society for Social Studies of Science (4S)._ Sydney, AU.